Grzesik/PrismShell.Forms/README.md

 PrismShell is a framework to build loosely coupled applications for Xamarin.Forms and .Net.Maui.
 It combines the Shell-Navigation with many convenient elements from the [PrismLibrary](https://github.com/PrismLibrary/Prism).
-This library doesn’t have any dependencies, therefore some files were copied and modified from the original PrismLibrary.
+This library doesnâ€™t have any dependencies, therefore some files were copied and modified from the original PrismLibrary.
 Most parts of the library are compatible with the PrismLibrary, but there are also some enhancements.

 PrismShell is especially interesting for developers, who want to build Xamarin.Forms or .Net.Maui application based on the Shell and use the Shell navigation.
-If you’ve once used the PrismLibrary, you don’t want to miss many of the convenient elements from it.
+If youâ€™ve once used the PrismLibrary, you donâ€™t want to miss many of the convenient elements from it.
 Please read the description, how to use the library.
 You'll find an example in the project [PrismShell.Forms](https://github.com/Grzesik/PrismShell.Forms) & [PrismShell.MAUI](https://github.com/Grzesik/PrismShell.Maui)